Titan (1988 video game): Gameplay

-Titan takes the Breakout concept and adds another dimension by allowing the object the player controls to be able to move on the Y-axis in addition to the old X-axis.
-The display will follow the small square which the player controls as it moves on a map where there are objects whom your goal is to make a ball hit.
-The player controls a small rectangle only slightly larger than the size of the ball itself and in addition to hitting the "bricks" to destroy them has to keep the ball away from dangerous hazards which will kill the ball if it hits.
+Titan takes the Breakout concept and adds another dimension by allowing the object the player controls to be able to move on the Y-axis in addition to the old X-axis, making for a comprehensive top-down puzzle game.
+The display follows a small rectangle controlled by the player as it moves on a map.
+The player moves around a ball slightly smaller than the rectangle, trying to hit blocks to destroy them.
+The player must also avoid hazardous objects that will kill the ball if they touch.